simbayippy/nvim-configs/README.md

 # nvim-configs

 This repository contains my personal configuration files for my development workflow.

 Recently I realized the immediate benefits of an AI IDE such as Cursor, but could not replace the flows of nvim.
-Hence the configurations were ported over to Vscode/cursor settings.

-The contents of this repo focuses on:
+## Overview

 Under user settings